Dig into where to travel in California's Eastern Sierra, and sooner or later, you'll come across Mammoth Lakes.

 For Rustic American Dining: Lakefront Restaurant

-If your mountain vacation dreams include eating at lakeside in a rustic lodge, then you'll definitely want to book one of the handful of tables at Lakefront restaurant.
+If your mountain vacation dreams include eating at the lakeside in a rustic lodge, then you'll definitely want to book one of the handfuls of tables at Lakefront restaurant.
 Set along Twin Lakes in the historic Tamarack Lodge, this rustic restaurant serves a California twist on comforting mountain food including game and seasonal produce.

 The most recent menu includes standouts like bison carpaccio with drunken goat cheese, elk chops, and wild mushroom cannelloni.
 They also regularly have live music and it's one of the best spots in town for a classic cocktail so be sure to plan appropriately.